Wildfire Relief Resource Information

 The College sent students a wildfire resource needs survey and communicated resource information via direct email and the student digital newsletter, Titan Times.

-Emergency assistance: An emergency assistance fund for those students directly impacted by the wildfire is now available thanks to donations made to the Foundation’s Shining Star fund.
-Students may use this form to apply for financial assistance.
-To donate to the Shining Star fund: Visit the Foundation giving site and select: “Shining Star Fund” from the dropdown menu under “Where would you like your money to go?”
+Emergency assistance: A total of $8,150 in emergency assistance was granted to students directly impacted by the wildfire through the support of the Foundation’s Shining Star fund.
+The wildfire relief emergency assistance application is closed as of Nov.
+9. The Student Affairs team is working on a plan for general student emergency assistance funding.
+Employees may continue to donate to the Shining Star fund to contribute to general emergency assistance funding for students.
+To donate to Shining Star fund: Visit the Foundation giving site and select: “Shining Star Fund” from the dropdown menu under “Where would you like your money to go?”

 Student mental health support: Students have access to support services available through the Mental Health and Wellness Center, such as the TalkCampus App: A 24/7 service for students to access support.